Last Updated on July 28, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-We all know that school officials have to report suspected child molestation or neglect by parents.
+We all know that school officials are mandatory reporters and have to report suspected child molestation or neglect by parents.
 But, what about student-on-student sex crimes?
-What if school vice principals don’t report students who are sexually assaulting other students to the police or county authorities?
+What if school vice principals don’t report student sexual assaults to the police or county authorities?
 The school staff can be arrested and charged with a crime.

 The Legal Duty to Report Student Sex Crimes